 There are disadvantages to using flashbacks

-They break the continuity of the ongoing narrative, thereby distracting the reader and perhaps even dismaying her enough that she loses interest in the current story.
+They break the continuity of the ongoing narrative, thereby distracting readers and perhaps even dismaying them enough that they lose interest in the current story.

 This is particularly true when the flashback is lengthy and detailed.
 If you need to inform the reader of a lot of stuff, better to do it through narrative exposition than through flashback.